benaitcheson/coder-academy-terminal-app/README.md

 ---

 ### Users can Search for Recipes
 The application can let each user search for recipes they want to cook and save each recipe to make later.
 The user can search their saved recipes or they can search recipes on the internet either by name or by ingredients.
+There is also a sub feature where each user can flag items they would not want to see come up at all.
+This will eliminate all instances of the item.

 Just like the Pantry feature the user will be guided into this feature from a prompt menu and once they user has finished with the search Recipe feature they will be given a prompt menu asking if they would like to navigate to the Pantry or back to Recipes.
 The same error handling as the Recipe feature will catch errors for the Recipe feature too.
 Code to ensure the users input is correct and rescue commands to catch run errors.